mossrich/PowershellRecipes/README.md

 ShellContextMenuVerb.ps1	- Use Windows Shell object to pop up a properties window for a specified file

+SpeechSoundboard.ps1  - a simple list of words as buttons that are spoken when clicked

 TraySnippets	- Creates an icon in the system tray with scriptblocks available from rt-click menu